What is P-CREW?

 P-CREW (Plumas Conservation, Restoration, and Education in Watersheds) is a paid five-week job opportunity forhigh school students to learn new skills as they live, work, and play in the Plumas and Lassen National Forests.
 The Sierra Institute for Community and Environment offers this exciting program to help restore areas impacted by forest fires.
 Participants gain new experiences and job skills while working with project partners such as Plumas and Lassen National Forest and The Feather River Land Trust.
 P-CREW Recruitment Flyer 2017 PCREW Informational Sheet 2017

-The application process has closed for summer 2017.
-Please check back next March for 2018 applications.
+Please check back the beginning of March for 2018 applications.

 Check out our Facebook page! https://www.facebook.com/pcrewsummercamp/